SEMI-PRIVATE CHILDBIRTH PREPARATION CLASSES

 What she saw in movies and on TV about birth (from childhood through adulthood) did not represent the full spectrum of what is possible.
 If anything, mainstream media instilled a sense of fear and a duty to follow orders.

 The information and tools Lydia uncovered through prenatal yoga, holistic childbirth preparation classes, and research fueled a passion for supporting families on their journeys through the threshold of parenthood.
-Teaching weekly yoga classes and facilitating childbirth preparation classes are two, direct ways she serves our community.
+Teaching weekly yoga classes, facilitating childbirth preparation classes, offering pregnancy, birth, and postpartum consulting services are three, direct ways she serves our community.